WayfindEntertainment/Bedrock-Debug-Screen/README.md

 1. Fork and clone the repository
 1. Create a branch for your edits
-1. Make sure your work follows the [Common Commit Guidance][gaq common commit] guidance
+1. Make sure your work follows the [Common Commit Guidance][wf common commit] guidance

 ## Development Environment